jeremyfrazee/starter-academic/content/home/experience.md

         What I Did:

         * Founded and organically grew a student organization from one member to 18 active members
-        * Registered over 900 people to vote on campus (2.33% of undergraduate student population)
+        * Registered ~1000 people to vote on campus (2.33% of undergraduate student population)
         * Staffed Congresswoman Elissa Slotkin at MSU based events

   - title: Intern